-- 1. Use of Investigator.
+- Use of Investigator.
 The Board may request that port general counsel engage an outside investigator to assist in screening determinations. - 2.
 Standard of Sufficiency.
-The Board or the outside investigator shall determine (1) if the allegations of violation, if true, would constitute a violation of the code; and (2) if the allegations were made within three years of the alleged violation unless the violation was concealed by the respondent commissioner in which case the complaint must be filed within three years of discovery of the violation.
+The Board or the outside investigator shall determine whether the complaint (1) if the allegations of violation, if true, would constitute a violation of the code; and (2) if the allegations were made within three years of the alleged violation unless the violation was properly submitted and warrantsconcealed by the respondent commissioner in which case the complaint must be filed within three years of discovery of the violation.
 However, the complaint will not be considered timely if the commissioner is no longer in office and will be dismissed. - 3.
 Review Timeline.
 The Board shall conduct its initial review and screening of complaints received within thirty (30)-calendar days of the completion of the intake process and shall determine if the standard of sufficiency has been satisfied.
 If it has been satisfied, the complaint will be investigated.
 All screening determinations are final, and no appeal is permitted. - 4.
 Notification of Screening Outcome.
 Within five (5) business days of making its determination, the Board shall notify the respondent commissioner, commission president or vice president where the president is the subject of the complaint, commission chief of staff, commission legal counsel, port general counsel, and the complainant of its screening determination.
-Complaints not meeting the screening standard will be dismissed and not investigated under this Code. - Notice to Commission.
-Within one (1) business day of notification under Section 8C(4), notice of a complaint screened for further investigation shall be provided to the entire commission;
+Complaints not meeting the screening standard will be dismissed and not investigated under this Code.

-- Legal Defense Costs.
-After a matter is screened for investigation, the port will pay a respondent commissioner's legal defense costs if action is arising out of the performance or failure of performance of the commissioner's duties. - D. Investigation and Recommendation Process. - Investigation and Recommendation.
+- 5. Notice to Commission.
+Within one (1) business day of notification under Section 8C(4), notice of a complaint screened for further investigation.
+Complaints that are not properly submitted or that present no reasonable basis for the conclusion that the Code has been violated shall be dismissed.
+If the Board determines that the complaint warrants shall be provided to the entire commission; - 6.
+Legal Defense Costs.
+After a matter is screened for investigation, it may conduct the investigation itself or the port will pay a respondent commissioner's legal defense costs if action is arising out of the performance or failure of performance of the commissioner's duties. - D. Investigation and Recommendation Process.

+Investigation and Recommendation.
 The Board will delegate the performance of the investigation for all screened complaints to an appropriate individual or firm.

-Port general counsel will engage the individual or firm that will serve as the investigator.
+The Board or Port general counsel will engage the individual or firm that will serve as the investigator.

-The delegated investigator shall conduct its investigation within sixty (60) days of delegation unless the investigator determines that additional time is needed based on complexity, the number of witnesses, witness availability, or other factors.
+The delegated investigator shall promptly conduct its investigation.
+The Board or conduct its investigation within sixty (60) days of delegation unless the investigator determines that additional time is needed based on complexity, the number of witnesses, witness availability, or other factors.
 The Board and respondent commissioner shall be updated by the investigator regarding any necessary time extensions.